KamuiKody/k-fuel/README.md

 ```
 ### Future Plans / Stuff to do
 ```
--- Nothing at all has been tested
+-- need to make an sql file to add fueltype to player_vehicles i think -- Nothing at all has been tested
 -- still need to add spill functions
 -- add all the pumps in the city